CREWdecisions/elicitr/README.md

 #### Functions

-Any analysis of continuous variables starts by creating the `elic_cont` object with the function `elic_cont_start()` to store the metadata of the elicitation.
-To build this `elic_cont` object, four parameters must be specified:
+Any analysis of continuous variables starts by creating the `elic_cont` object with the function `cont_start()` to store the metadata of the elicitation.
+To build this `elic_cont` object, four parameters must be
+specified:

 - `var` the number of variables (i.e. the number of topics in your elicitation)